All Episodes

 And what kind of things are you seeing?

-Yeah, if you open up a map and look at Baton Rouge and you look north about an hour, the the Mississippi State lines right there, a storm landed on that area of the state and stayed there for two days.
+Yeah, if you open up a map and look at Baton Rouge and you look north about an hour, the Mississippi state line is right there.

 And so the ground's already saturated all summer.

-Well, it it rained hard for two days.
+Well, it rained hard for two days.

 This storm would not move.